NFL announces updated COVID-19 protocols, testing strategy - NewsBreak

 Media has been limited to 15 members, including both club and non-club affiliated, at outdoor practices.

-The changes comes after the protocols were updated for this week's games specifically.
+The changes come after the protocols were updated for this week's games specifically.

 "The intensive protocols implemented last week and the rescheduling of three games were designed to stop the transmission of the virus and play this week's games safely," the NFL and NFLPA said in a joint statement.
 "After this weekend's games, we have agreed to put into place a new set of protocols, which will include a more targeted testing plan, more flexibility for players to attend meetings virtually and also a high-risk player opt-out for the remainder of the season."